nbruse/SH/README.md

 library(SH)
 ```
 The main function of this package is sh_full() that requires a .csv file containing the measurements for each well of the groups you want to test.
-Please make sure to export your data on the PC of the Seahorse analyzer to make sure it contains a "Rate (Columns)" tab.
+Please make sure to export your data on the PC of the Seahorse analyser to make sure it contains a "Rate (Columns)" tab.
 Here, you can just copy+paste
 the OCR or ECAR groups (depending on your assay) into a new .csv file.
 An [example file](https://github.com/nbruse/SH/blob/master/Example.csv) is
 supplied in the repository.
 The different groups should be divided by an empty column and the very first row should contain the group names, the second
 row well names.